 - The property isn’t much to look at from the outside but is something special internally

 - The photographs of the house do not do it any justice or show off its full potential

 Some of the houses advertised in this way can often be hidden gems that are uninspiring at first glance.

 Translated from French, pied-a-terre means in a literal sense ‘foot on the ground’.
 This explains why estate agents use it to describe apartments or flats that are typically located in cities and used as a second residence.
 They are often smaller than the usual single-person living space and marketed at professionals and students who need to reside in the city Monday to Friday, but head home at the weekends.

 If you want to sell your property in a hassle-free way with a nationwide online estate agent, you can get in touch with SOLD.CO.UK today.
 Our complete selling service offers different routes to sale, suiting a different type of seller.
-You can even book a free valuation today to get the ball rolling and you can rest assured we will explain any terms you don’t understand.
+You can even get a free valuation today to get the ball rolling.